Koops0/TekkenAIPublic/README.md

 ## Part 5: Training a Model
 After creating boxes, the model needs to be trained.
 There's a tutorial from Roboflow themselves about how to do it with YOLOv8, so I followed that and then deployed it to my machine.
 This took half an hour.

-## Part 6: Real Time Interference
+## Part 6: Real Time Inference
-Now, I'm going to create a script that can create real-time interference from the video capture to the model.
+Now, I'm going to create a script that can create real-time inference from the video capture to the model.